All guides

 💉

-Essential for liquid medications.
-Allows dosing to the nearest milliliter and gentle administration into the cheek pouch.
+Essential for liquids.
+Dosing to the nearest millilitre and gentle administration into the cheek pouch.

 Liquid medications